 So, why, then, is permaculture so confusing to define?
 I think it is because in the early days of any new paradigm, the boundary between the new paradigm and the tools—mental and physical—needed to articulate and solve it is blurry.
 We’re confusing the mindset required to do permaculture effectively with the work of doing it.
 Let me give a historical example to show what I mean.

-In the 18th Century, combustion was explained by something called phlogiston.
-Matter was thought to be composed of elements plus principles, and phlogiston was the principle of combustibility.
+In the 18th Century, the ability of certain things to burn was attributed to something called phlogiston.
+Matter was thought to be made of elements plus principles, and phlogiston was the principle of combustibility.
 When an element burned, it released phlogiston, and burning stopped when all was released.
 The residue contained the principle of calx, the true elemental substance.
 The theory was backed by the fact that many things, such as wood and other fuels, lose weight when they burn.

 In the 1770s, cracks began to appear in phlogiston theory.
 Antoine Lavoisier, using careful experiments and new, accurate balances, found that many substances gained—not lost—weight when they burned.
 In 1771, Carl Scheele, and later Joseph Priestley and others, produced samples of a gas (the yet-unnamed oxygen) that made flames burn more brightly and longer.
 They called this “dephlogistonated air,” since, to fit into the theory, it had to be able to accept more phlogiston from burning substances than air could.
 This sort of stop-gap, convoluted reasoning is one of the first signs that a theory is failing.
 By 1777, Lavoisier was sure this gas was a pure element that combined with others to support burning, and began to reject phlogiston theory.
 Priestley and others objected; the were simply not able to recognize oxygen for what it was.
-They knew that elements contained principles, like phlogiston and calx, and these principles combined with elements, were hidden or revealed through processes such as burning, and were emitted, unchanged.
+They knew that elements contained principles, like phlogiston and calx, and believed that these principles could combine with elements, were hidden or revealed through processes such as burning, and could be found unchanged after those processes.
 The idea that a substance could chemically bond with another and be transformed did not fit their paradigm of matter.
 It was, literally, inconceivable.
 But phlogiston theory was doomed by the piling up of inconvenient facts, and by 1800, what is now called the chemical revolution had swept it away.

 The rejection of phlogiston and the acceptance of the chemical revolution was logically simple—the oxygen theory of combustion snuffed out the contradictions of phlogiston—but it was cognitively difficult because of the mental barrier created by phlogiston thinking.
 It took a revolution in thought to see oxygen.